WoodySlum/smarties.io/doc/PLUGIN.md

 ### Creating a form and accessing to configuration

-You can create a form shema in a specific class.
+You can create a form schema in a specific class.
 This schema will be automatically managed by the core and user will be able to configure through a form the plugin.

 The class must implement :

 * An extend of `FormObject` class or a class that extends `FormObject` class
 * A json method for serialization
 * Annotations (read specific form documentation to get more informations on this)

 **Form.js**

 	"use strict";

 	function loaded(api) {

 	    class MyForm extends api.exported.FormObject.class {
 			constructor(id, myParameter) {
 				/**